3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 concept of Machine Owner Keys (MOKs), which are user-added keys that can be used to sign bootloaders or kernels.
-Shim will validate and load the SELoader, which has to be signed by a private key corresponding to a DB certificate, the shim certificate, the vendor certificate or a MOK certificate.
+Shim will validate and load the SELoader, which has to be signed by a private key corresponding to a DB certificate, the shim certificate, the vendor certificate, or a MOK certificate.

-The SELoader is a second-stage bootloader, which authenticates grub configuration files, the kernel and initramfs.
+The SELoader is a second-stage bootloader, which authenticates grub configuration files, the kernel, and initramfs.

 The layer also introduces Grub Lockdown, which prevents modifying the kernel command line or loading unsigned boot components.
 When Secure Boot is enabled,